 3 couple longways Folk dance

-A score for just the melody, and a midi version, is available at abcnotation.
+A score, and a midi version of the melody, are available at abcnotation.

 The dance, along with a score, appears in Volume 1 of the Fallibroome collection of dances.
 This is currently (2018) available from AADS.